Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Demo Run

-A delay loop is built into the ProcessOrders3() Program to slow down the action.
-You may remove this when you implement the code in your own project.
+Note: A delay loop is included in the ProcessOrders3() routine to intentionally slow down the execution for demonstration purposes.
+You can remove this delay when integrating the code into your production application.

 Download the Demo Database.